taiman9/Deep-learning/Autoencoder-PCA/README.md

 **4. Gradient checking:** Once you implemented the cost and the gradient in sparseAutoencoderCost()

-verify that your gradient code is correct by running the sparseAutoencoderExercise.py
+verify that your gradient code is correct by running the **sparseAutoencoderExercise.py**

-in –debug mode.
-This will use the computeNumericalGradient.py code that you wrote
+in *–debug* mode.
+This will use the **computeNumericalGradient.py** code that you wrote

 for the ﬁrst assignment.
-The norm of the diﬀerence between the numerical gradient
+The norm of the difference between the numerical gradient

-and your analytical gradient should be small, less than 10−9.
+and your analytical gradient should be small, less than 10<sup>−9</sup>.

 \5.
 Feature learning: Training the autoencoder is done using L-BFGS for 400 epochs,